seakhtar/nsf-sbir/pages/about.md

 Our seed funding is for R&D that involves a good amount of technical risk.
 If you’re already sure that your product is technically feasible, this program isn’t a good fit for you.

-In selected cases, we support innovations to existing products, but these innovations must dramatically change the products’ commercial outcomes.
+In selected cases, we support innovations to existing products and services, but these innovations must dramatically change the products’ commercial outcomes.
 We don’t fund work that simply improves existing products.
 Check out our portfolio to get a sense of our founders’ work.
 </div>
 </div>
 </section>